1965 in the Vietnam War: April

 A U.S. Navy RF-8 Crusader reconnaissance aircraft photographed an SA-2 Guideline surface-to-air missile (SAM) site under construction in North Vietnam for the first time.
 The discovery, 15 mi southeast of Hanoi, "sent shivers down the spines of task force commanders and line aviators alike", a historian would note later, but official permission to attack a site so close to the capital would not be given "until the Navy and Air Force lost a few jets to the SA-2s".

-5-7 April

-Fighting in the Mekong Delta kills 276 VC and six U.S. advisers and helicopter crewmen.